 - 1. Shirts (except 3/4 length blouses) should always be tucked in so that the uniform belt is visible.
 Predominately white t-shirts with no writing or logo may be worn under shirts and blouses. - 2.
 Girls should not wear colored bras under blouses. - 3.
 All students must always wear a uniform shirt during school hours. - 4.
 Uniform shirts must be long enough to tuck in and remain tucked in.
-Only KCHS uniform shirts with KCHS logo are permitted. - 5.
+Only KCHS uniform shirts with KCHS logo are permitted from My A Plus Uniforms and Tommy Hilfiger. - 5.
 Shirts may not be "oversized" or "undersized". - 6.
-Boys and girls may have only the top button of the shirt unbuttoned. - 7.
-Boys should have top button fastened if they opt to wear the tie.
+Boys and girls may have only the top button of the shirt unbuttoned.